Bharadwaj710/Multilingual-STT-and-TTS/README.md

 # Speech-to-Text & TTS System

-Working demo for Pelocal: a multilingual speech-to-text web application.
+A multilingual speech-to-text web application.

-## Step 1: Assignment Analysis

-### Problem Statement
+## Problem Statement

 Build a web application where a user speaks in real time and the system transcribes the speech.
 Speech may be multilingual, for example Hindi, English, or a Hindi-English mix.